gongxjtju/MSFBinder/README.md

 Local_DPP method

-You need to gain the PSSM matrix of protein suquences.
+You need to gain the PSSM matrix of protein suquences by PSI-BLAST.

+python localdpp.py countpositive countnege lamudamax n

+The countpositive and countnege are as same as before.

+The lamudamax is lamuda in the paper.

+The n is n in the paper.

 MSFBinderSVM, MSFBinderSVMRF and MSFBinderSVMRFNB method